Paul's Weekly Tips: Well, almost weekly!

 Hunter Maintenance: Keep hydrated, even during cold weather.
 One of the leading causes of frostbite is dehydration!
 Drink fluids every hour, preferably non-cafenine and no alcohol.
 Take a full water bottle and increase intake with increase in activity.
 Blood thickness when you do not have enough fluids, and then your heart can not pump enough to keep your extremities warm.
 During warm/hot days, lack of hydration results in heat stroke.
 Don't wait until you are thirsty...make drinking water all day long part of your daily lifestyle.

-Geese:Geese: Butt, belly, beak and then pull in front if needed, depending upon speed and distance.
+Shooting Geese is all about the lead.: Butt, belly, beak and then pull in front if a foot or two, depending upon speed and distance.
+Distant birds may require a lengthily lead.

-Shooting: Make sure you consistently shoulder your gun.
+: Make sure you consistently shoulder your gun- to the same place.
 This is the biggest mistake hunters make when getting excited before taking a shot- not getting the gun up consistently.
 Also make sure you practice shooting prior to your trip wearing the coat, etc you will be wearing during your hunt.
 This can change the 'feel' of your shooting.
 Some do a mental picture, some state the same words over while taking the shot.....do what ever come natural to you that makes for consistent shooting.
-Plus make sure your gun is clean, lubbed and ready to shoot before the hunt.
+Plus make sure your gun is clean, lubbed and ready to shoot before the hunt- especially for windy and freezing cold hunts. .

 One thing that can make a late season goose hunt successful is the size and layout of the decoys spread.
 The geese have already seen all the spreads of the decoys, from 4 to 20 dozen.
 The more decoys you have out, the harder it is to make them look realistic to the geese.
 Use a spread of 12 to 24 of your beast decoys and spread them way out.
 One of our guides ran 2 groups of hunters (36 geese) over 20 DropZone Decoys last weekend (12-2-06).
 THen on Sunday, an other guide used 28 DropZone decoys for a 21 goose bag.
 Smaller is sometimes better.
 When using smaller spread, cut your calling down to a couple of well timed clucks and you will see what I mean!
 Paul Sullivan